How to enjoy Noma-quality food in Copenhagen for less

-At Radio, only the best seasonal ingredients are used, so the menu changes every four weeks as it follows the seasons closely.
+Claus Meyer opened Radio in 2011, after co-founding and co-owning Noma.
+Only the best seasonal ingredients are used here, so the menu changes every month as it follows the seasons closely.
 The main focus here is fruit, herbs and vegetables, which have very short seasons, but offer many possibilities when it comes to flavour, texture and colour.
-Meat and fish dishes are also on the menu, but plant-based produce has always been at the heart of the place.
-Diners have a choice of three, or five courses, paired with as many carefully selected natural wines.
+Fish dishes are also on the menu, but plant-based produce has always been at the heart of the place.
+Diners have a choice of three, five or seven courses, paired with as many carefully selected natural wines.
 Chefs and waiters serve the food, meaning any questions are answered immediately and with great detail.
-Claus Meyer opened Radio in 2011, after co-founding and co-owning Noma.
-Three courses cost 395 krone (£45).
+Three courses cost 395 krone (£30).

 Squid with black garlic and blueberries

 Lemon sole with peas and pea shoots

 Located in Copenhagen’s former Meatpacking District in the trendy Vesterbro neighbourhood, seafood specialist Kødbyens Fiskebar is one of the city’s most acclaimed restaurants.
 Oysters are a speciality, but the fish bar delights in other dishes revolving around fish, roe, scallops, lobster and mussels.
 Produce is always sourced locally and sustainably, so the menu changes daily depending on the best catch.
 Housed in a former butcher’s, the informal restaurant is the epitome of industrial chic.
 The Meatpacking District has special heritage protection, and the butcher’s white wall tiles and dents in the concrete floor from the meat hooks remain.
 Founder and co-owner Anders Selmer was previously the sommelier at Noma.
 As expected, the natural wine list is extensive and exceptional.
 A dozen oysters start from 440 krone (£32).

 Popl epitomises Scandi cool

 The celebrated Popl burger